stevehoober254/infinite_scroll_ionic/README.md

 # INFINITE SCROLL COMPONENT FOR IONIC APP

-* This is a simple implementation of an infinite scroll component is ionic angular mobile application.
+* This is a simple implementation of an infinite scroll component in ionic angular mobile application.

-## Screenshots
+## Screenshot

 <img src="./src/assets/screen.gif" alt="screenshot">